 At the end of the day, rituals need to focus on cleansing.
 We recognize that any one type of cleansing used every day can start to wear on the skin in one direction.
 To remedy this, we recommend getting to know what your skin needs and rotating between cleansing methods.
 If you want to go au-natural, oil cleanse a few nights a week and grain cleanse with Sow Your Wild Oats or Integrity Biome a few nights a week.
 Leave a night to give your skin a break and/or a night for a clay mask or a special occasion mask.
 If you want to use the same emulsified cleanser every night, be sure that it is gentle and balanced—and allow for breaks when possible.
 Both LOMAH and Vita-C Nightly Cleanser fit the bill.

-For daily skin care, we highly suggest staying away from anything that does something FOR the skin.
+For daily skincare, we highly suggest avoiding anything that does something FOR the skin.
 This is why we don’t moisturize in the evening.
 At night, the body completes its natural metabolic processes and does the work of keeping itself young and vibrant.
-It is pre-programed and it doesn’t matter how much you spent on that serum or moisturizer–the skin is smarter than any technology.
+It is pre-programmed, and it doesn’t matter how much you spent on that serum or moisturizer–the skin is smarter than any technology.
 What it makes is more natural and a better fit for you than any ingredient.

-Personal Note from Emma: Whenever I think about, “Let your body do the work” I remember the wise words of my mother when my oldest son was a toddler: “If you do everything for him, he won’t do it for himself.”
-I’m not sure if she was talking about my child or my husband, but in either case she makes a good point—if you continually and constantly put oil on your skin, your skin will get the message that there is “plenty of oil up there” and will stop producing as much of its own oils.
-This response may have been good for some time when your skin was over-producing because you had been washing with harsh soaps, but after a while (as little as 4 months or as long as 2 years) the skin starts to feel dry and parched—like you need, need, need more oil.
-It is important to recognize this as a symptom of a dysfunctional reliance which can result in a serious oil/water imbalance in the skin.
+Personal Note from Emma: Whenever I think about “Let your body do the work,” I remember the wise words of my mother when my oldest son was a toddler: “If you do everything for him, he won’t do it for himself.”
+I’m not sure if she was talking about my child or my husband, but in either case, she makes a good point—if you continually and constantly put oil on your skin, your skin will get the message that there is “plenty of oil up there” and will stop producing as much of its own oils.
+This response may have been good for some time when your skin was over-producing because you had been washing with harsh soaps, but after a while (as little as four months or as long as two years), the skin starts to feel dry and parched—as you need, need, need more oil.
+It is important to recognize this as a symptom of a dysfunctional reliance, which can result in a serious oil/water imbalance in the skin and barrier damage.

 But what about feeling dry before bed?

 You could.
-Lots of people don’t use much of anything on their face and do just fine.
-You might just miss a whole lot of enjoyment if you opt out of skin care all together.
-From my experience, due to the harsh realities of both our current lifestyles and the beauty expectations we have for ourselves, it behooves us to take time for self-care with really lovely products that benefit and support the skin rather than control it.
+Lots of people don’t use much of anything on their faces and do just fine.
+You might just miss a lot of enjoyment if you opt out of skincare altogether.
+From my experience, due to the harsh realities of both our current lifestyles and the beauty expectations we have for ourselves, it behooves us to take time for selfcare with really lovely products that benefit and support the skin rather than control it.

 Other Products Fit into Other Regimens (Moon Cycle for Weekly and Monthly, Earth Cycle for Seasonally)

-Do you have a beautiful product that you LOVE that makes you feel so special and beautiful when you use it?
+Do you have a beautiful product you LOVE that makes you feel so special and beautiful when you use it?
 GREAT!
 Use it for special occasions.
-Don’t over do it; you may take the magic away.
-When that intense short-term romance is getting to be a bit of a downer; know you can create healthy boundaries.
-Start with your skin care and maybe it will spill over into other areas of your life!
+Don’t overdo it; you may take the magic away.
+When that intense short-term romance is getting to be a bit of a downer, know you can create healthy boundaries.
+Start with your skincare, and maybe it will spill over into other areas of your life!